DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 ### Is there an API?

 Not currently.
 API access is being considered for future releases.
 See the [Roadmap](./roadmap).

+### Is there a CLI?

+There is a basic one but it's not documented yet and its features are limited.
+Improvements are planned for future releases.
+See the [Roadmap](./roadmap).

 ## Still Need Help?